-Finally, we must consider that improvements in mortality and extension of longevity through the last century were relatively unconstrained by limitations of senescence and gradual deterioration of body systems, as we had not yet reached the apparent practical limit to life span.
-While we do not subscribe to the notion that there is a fixed limit for human longevity, it is true that average human lifespan has improved much more than the maximum observed lifespan.
+Finally, note that improvements in mortality and extension of longevity through the last century were relatively unconstrained by limitations of senescence and gradual deterioration of body systems, as we had not yet reached the apparent practical limit to life span.
+While there is likely no fixed limit for human longevity, it is true that the average human lifespan has improved much more than the maximum observed lifespan.
 This suggests that even with continued technological advances, the inherent limitations of the physical body and the mind to endure successfully past about 110 years will gradually result in a decelerating force of mortality improvement.